ronraisch/FPAge/README.md

 ### Contact

-For any questions, clarifications, or special requests regarding the code, feel free to send an email to [fpagedata@gmail.com](mailto:fpagedata@gmail.com) with `[CODE]` in the subject line.
+For any questions, clarifications, or special requests regarding the code, feel free to send an email to [fpagedata@gmail.com](mailto:fpagedata@gmail.com) with `[QUESTION]` in the subject line.
 We are happy to assist you.

 ## Paper Summary